Realized volatility and parametric estimation of Heston SDEs: Introduction

-The paper is organized as follows.
-In section \ref{secSRR} we discuss the return process and the realized volatility process.
-We introduce the Heston model in section \ref{sec3}.
-We introduce the notion of \emph{indirect observability} in section \ref{sec4}, discuss analytic properties of the Heston model in sections \ref{sec5}, \ref{sec:moments}, and introduce moment-based parameter estimators for the volatility process in section \ref{sec7}.
+We introduce the Heston model and address the $L^q$-H\"{o}lder continuity for squared volatilities in section \ref{sec3}.
+We introduce the realized volatility and the notion of \emph{indirect observability} in section \ref{RealVol}.
+We prove the $L^q$ convergence of realized volatilities in section \ref{sec:Lqconverge}.
+Some analytic properties of the Heston model are discussed in sections \ref{sec5}, \ref{sec:moments}, and moment-based parameter estimators for the volatility process are introduced in section \ref{sec7}.
 Theorem \ref{consistency} in section \ref{sec7} is one of our main analytical results, since it computes $L^2$ convergence rates for subsampled empirical moments of realized volatilities and hence yields convergence rates for our observable parameter estimators based on realized volatilities.
 In section \ref{sec8} we discuss pragmatic discretization rates for the averaging windows $(t - \eps, t)$.
-In sections \ref{speedRealVol} and \ref{paramSpeed} we perform an extensive numerical investigation of the Heston model, including numerical computation of the $L^2$ and $L^4$ speeds of convergence for the realized volatility process, speed of convergence of parameter estimators and empirical covariance estimators.
+In sections \ref{speedRealVol} and \ref{paramSpeed} we perform an extensive numerical investigation of the Heston model, including numerical computation of the $L^2$ and $L^4$ speeds of convergence for the realized volatility process, speed of convergence of parameter estimators, and empirical covariance estimators.
 Conclusions are presented in section \ref{conc}.